-Some say there is no way to prove the Bible is true, but this word is proven to you each day as you walk step by step with Him.
-God gave us His words to help us live life, and this word can be trusted to be true.
+Some say there is no way to prove the Bible is true, but the truth of God’s word is proven to us each day as we walk step by step with Him.
+God gave us His words to help us live life and it can be trusted to be true.

 Even though the Bible has been around for a long time there are many debates surrounding it.
 Not only are there those who do not believe it is God’s word, there are also those who only accept some of the books and even more who add extra books to it.

-You may have heard there are Bibles with extra books in it, the Roman Catholic Bible and The Book of Mormon have extra books that are not considered inspired canon and are not in most Bibles.
+You may have heard there are Bibles with extra books in it, the Roman Catholic Bible and the Book of Mormon have extra books that are not considered inspired canon and are not in most Bibles.
 Some call these books “Apocrypha” meaning hidden.
 Others call these books “Deuterocanonical” meaning of the second canon.
 These books are not believed to be inspired because they often allude to teachings contradictory to Jesus’ teachings.
-You can find a list of Apocrypha books online.

-What does Jesus say?
+What does Jesus say about God’s word?
 Even though the Septuagint, a Greek translation of the Jewish scriptures, which was Jesus’ Bible, contained the Apocrypha, He never quoted from it or any “Lost books.”
-When He mentioned the scriptures He said, “The Law, the Prophets and the Psalms.”
+When He mentioned the scriptures which spoke about him He said, “The Law, the Prophets and the Psalms.”
 In Luke 24:44 Jesus said, “These are My words which I spoke to you while I was still with you, that all things which are written about Me in the Law of Moses and the Prophets and the Psalms must be fulfilled.”